DragoQC/ASA_SingleServer_Proxmox_Script/README.md

 This repository provides a **Bash script** to install and run **ARK: Survival Ascended** on Linux using **SteamCMD + Proton GE**, fully managed by **systemd**.

-The main objective is to run **one ARK ASA server per LXC container** in order to achieve:
+The main objective is to run **one ARK server per LXC container** in order to achieve:

 - 🧱 Clean isolation
 - 📉 Easy CPU / RAM / disk limits